opensearch-project/documentation-website/_opensearch/snapshots/searchable_snapshot.md

 ## Potential use cases

 - Users who wish to offload indexes from cluster-based storage, yet retain the ability to search them.
+- Users who wish to have a large number of searchable indexes in media with lower costs.

 ## Known limitations

-1. Accessing data from a remote repository is slower than local disk reads, so higher latencies on search queries are expected.
+- Accessing data from a remote repository is slower than local disk reads, so higher latencies on search queries are expected.
-1. Data is discarded immediately after being read.
+- Data is discarded immediately after being read.
 Subsequent searches for the same data will have to be downloaded again.
 Future work will address this by implementing a disk-based cache for storing frequently-accessed data.
-1. Many remote object stores charge on a per-request basis for retrieval, so users should closely monitor any costs incurred.
+- Many remote object stores charge on a per-request basis for retrieval, so users should closely monitor any costs incurred.
-1. Searching remote data can impact the performance of other queries running on the same node.
+- Searching remote data can impact the performance of other queries running on the same node.
 Users are recommended to provision dedicated nodes with the `search` role for performance-critical applications.